tzhuang1/Innovator/README.md

 Gradle will attempt to build on open.
 You might encounter the issues listed below.
 After resolving each, click the reload icon at the bottom left to rerun Gradle build.

+## Caused by: org.codehaus.groovy.control.MultipleCompilationErrorsException: startup failed:
+Try rebuilding?
+Not too much documentation on this error yet.

 ### Unsupported class file major version 61
 SOLve supports Java 11 (Java 15 also seems to work), however not Java 17.
 Switch the selected Java installation by following these instructions: [Java Version Changing](https://www.geeksforgeeks.org/how-to-set-java-sdk-path-in-android-studio)